netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/vault.md

-# Deploy an HTTPS web application on Kubernetes with Citrix ingress controller and HashiCorp Vault using cert-manager
+# Deploy an HTTPS web application on Kubernetes with Netscaler ingress controller and HashiCorp Vault using cert-manager

-For ingress resources deployed with the Citrix ingress controller, you can automate TLS certificate provisioning, revocation, and renewal using cert-manager and HashiCorp Vault.
+For ingress resources deployed with the Netscaler ingress controller, you can automate TLS certificate provisioning, revocation, and renewal using cert-manager and HashiCorp Vault.
 This topic provides a sample workflow that uses HashiCorp Vault as a self-signed certificate authority for certificate signing requests from cert-manager.

 Specifically, the workflow uses the Vault PKI Secrets Engine to create a certificate authority (CA).
 This tutorial assumes that you have a Vault server installed and reachable from the Kubernetes cluster.
 The PKI secrets engine of Vault is suitable for internal applications.
 For external facing applications that require public trust, see [automating TLS certificates using Let’s Encrypt CA](./acme.md).